gridap/GridapEmbedded.jl/docs/src/devnotes/distributed-agfem.md

 On dof ownership:

 - Original DoFs are split into free and Dirichlet DoFs (positive/negative), with a single all-positive numbering where Dirichlet DoFs come after free DoFs.
+- Owned sDOFs are:
+  - always local
+  - always constrained by owned mDOFs, which are themselves always local.
+- Ghost sDOFs are:
+  - always local
-- All owned sDOFs are constrained by owned mDOFs (thus local).
-Ghost sDOFs are always local, but can be constrained by ghost mDOFs, which can be non-local.
-Moreover, dirichlet sDOFs can only be constrained by dirichlet mDOFs.
+  - but can be constrained by ghost mDOFs, which can be non-local.
+- This means that we might have non-local mDOFs that we need to account for.
+These do not appear during integration, but have contributions coming from the slave sDOFs they constrain.
+These contributions have to be communicated to the owner of the mDOF during assembly.
+- Moreover, these non-local mDOFs can be free or Dirichlet, which have to be treated differently: While free mDOFs appear in the final FESpace PRange, Dirichlet mDOFs do not.
+However, we still need to create a PRange for them, so that we can communicate Dirichlet values during interpolation (since they can be non-local, Dirichlet values cannot always be computed locally).

-How to get the different components:
+How to get the different components we need to build the distributed space:

-- Given the original local spaces, the cell ownership and the aggregates, we can:
+- Given the original local spaces, the cell ownership and the aggregates, we can colour each local DOF as sDOF, free mDOF (mfdof) or Dirichlet mDOF (mddof).
   - Generate the sDOF_to_dof mapping locally, as well as the sDOF gids.
-  - Generate an initial mDOF_to_dof mapping locally, as well as the mDOF gids.
-Both of these will need to be extended later with non-local mDOFs.
+  - Generate initial mfdof_to_dof and mddof_to_dof mapping locally, as well as the mfdof and mddof gids.
+All of these will need to be extended later with non-local mDOFs.
 - With the sDOF gids and the local cell_to_dof mapping, we can locally count the number of mDOFs constraining owned sDOFs, then communicate the counts.
 - The above allows us to allocate the local sDOF_to_mDOFs table.
 Like before, we can locally fill in the owned rows (sDOFs), map to mDOF global ids, then communicate the non-local rows.
 - This generates a consistent sDOF_to_global_mDOF mapping, that we need to renumber into local mDOF ids.
 This is the tricky part:
   - For each global mDOF id in the table, it could be either local (belongs to the local-to-global mapping of the previously generated mDOF gids) or non-local.
+  - If it is local, the communicated global id will be listed within the local global-to-local map.
+We can therefore directly map it to a local id.
+  - If it is non-local, we extend the local global-to-local map (the gid is known, the lid is appended).
+  - When this is done, we can create the new PRanges.
+This does not require further communication, since we have not added any new global id, only added pre-existing ones.
+  - Like explained above, we have to do this while differentiating between free and Dirichlet mDOFs.

+This allows us to create the local FESpaceWithLinearConstraints spaces, and together with the mfdof PRange this creates our typical DistributedFESpace.
+On top of this, we also need to keep both the sDOF PRange and the mddof PRange (for interpolation).
+These two will be stored within a new metadata type, which will also allow us to dispatch when interpolating.

 ## Optimizing communications during assembly